christopher-besch/homepage/src/articles/16_open_source/open_source.md

 I won't hide my love for Open-Source.
 I love it so much it aches whenever I'm not allowed to work with Open-Source.
-For me, Open-Source is a quality mark, a form of democratization and the response to a world in which software exists.
+For me, Open-Source is a quality mark, a form of democratization and ownership, capitalism at its best and thus the response to a world in which software exists.
 This article gets to that conclusion without requiring any prior technical knowledge.

-### Background
+## Background
 Nevertheless, you'll need the following concepts, which I'll explain blow: *hardware*, *software*, *executable*, *compilation*, *source code* and *software license*.
 Firstly, I'll start with an example.
 Take a look at your smartphone: